Ari1029/TechRoom/README.md

-# TechRoom
+#TechRoom

-TechRoom is a technology-based ecommerce website which allows users to browse and leave reviews on laptops, tablets, phones and accessories.
-Consumers can check out items in their cart through the implementation of Stripe's API payment gateway.
+TechRoom is a platform that brings together technology products in one accessible space.
+Consumers can browse, purchase and create reviews on laptops, tablets, mobile devices and accessories.

-The home page allows users to view the latest products added to inventory.
-Admins have specialized priveleges to add, remove, edit and update product data.
-They also have access to an order tracking and management page.
-Middleware using Passport and sessions was developed to authenticate both consumers and admins!
-A NoSQL database (MongoDB) was used to store product information and insights, as my goal was .
+TechRoom's homepage reflects the very latest products added to inventory for consumers to explore.
+I've also integrated Stripe's API payment gateway, which ensures that every transaction is swift and secure.
+Adminstrators have access to a wide variety of tools such as product management, updates and real-time order tracking, making the interface both intuitive and comprehensive.
+Through Passport and session-based middleware, I was able to authenticate consumer and admin accounts upon login.
+I used a NoSQL database (MongoDB) in order to store product insights, user information, reviews and orders made.